Quasioptimal alternating projections and their use in low-rank approximation of matrices and tensors

-The algorithms that compute inexact projections as in \cite[Theorem~6.1]{lewis2009local} and \cite[Theorem~34]{kruger2015regularity}, or at least the analysis of their performance, should be aware of the first-order information about the set.
-The use of quasioptimal metric projections allows us not to involve such information in the statements of our theorems: an algorithm that computes quasioptimal metric projections only needs to meet a zeroth-order condition as long as the corresponding set is super-regular.
+The algorithms that compute inexact projections as in \cite[Thm.~6.1]{lewis2009local} and \cite[Thm.~34]{kruger2015regularity}, or at least the analysis of their performance, should be aware of the first-order information about the set.
+The use of quasioptimal metric projections allows us to avoid involving such information in the statements of our theorems: an algorithm that computes quasioptimal metric projections only needs to meet a zeroth-order condition as long as the corresponding set is super-regular.
 In addition, an explicit monotonicity-like condition is not required: it is satisfied automatically when the two quasioptimality constants are jointly not too large.

-It should be possible to show that the normal-cone condition \eqref{eq:inexact_angle} holds with some value of $\gamma$ for quasioptimal metric projections onto sufficiently regular sets.
+We suspect, but cannot prove now, that the normal-cone condition \eqref{eq:inexact_angle} holds for quasioptimal metric projections onto sufficiently regular sets.
 For example, $\sigma$-quasioptimal metric projections onto a line satisfy it with $\gamma = \sqrt{1 - 1 / \sigma^2}$.
-Similar behaviour can be expected from smooth manifolds, but we do not know whether the same can be said about general sets that are super-regular at a particular point.
+Similar behaviour can be expected from smooth manifolds, but we do not know whether the same can be said about general super-regular sets.

-A combination of quasioptimality and the normal-cone condition \eqref{eq:inexact_angle} was considered in \cite[Theorem~31]{kruger2015regularity}.
-Neither of the two sets is required to be super-regular, and the authors also use a weaker assumption of intrinsic transversality \cite{drusvyatskiy2014alternating}.
-Similar to \cite[Theorem~6.1]{lewis2009local}, the absence of super-regularity makes the normal-cone condition necessary for the proof.
+A combination of quasioptimality and the normal-cone condition \eqref{eq:inexact_angle} was considered in \cite[Thm.~31]{kruger2015regularity}, where neither of the two sets is required to be super-regular and a weaker assumption of intrinsic transversality \cite{drusvyatskiy2014alternating} is used.
+As in \cite[Thm.~6.1]{lewis2009local}, the absence of super-regularity necessitates the normal-cone condition for the proof.

-Another point of view is to treat an inexact projection as a sum of an optimal metric projection and a (small) error.
-Two examples are studied in \cite[Theorems~1, 3]{drusvyatskiy2019local}.
-In the first one, the metric projection onto $A$ is approximated with a map $f: H \to H$ such that
+Another point of view is to treat an inexact projection as a sum of a metric projection and an error.
+Two examples were studied in \cite[Thms.~1, 3]{drusvyatskiy2019local}.
+In the first one, the metric projection onto $A$ was approximated with a map $f: H \to H$ such that

 Interestingly, $f(x)$ need not lie in $A$, but if it does then $f(x)$ is a quasioptimal metric projection for every $x$ that is sufficiently close to $A$.
 The inverse is false: in general, quasioptimal metric projections do not belong to this class of inexact projections.
-In the second example, the authors of \cite{drusvyatskiy2019local} allow $f$ to depend on the previous iteration and assume that it satisfies
+In the second example, $f$ is allowed to depend on the previous iteration and satisfies